Paint Drying: Reception

-Although the film likely did not have any influence on the BBFC's governing, the novel idea of the film and arguments raised by Shackleton have since been frequently discussed in the context of film censorship and classification.
+Although the film likely did not have any influence on the BBFC's governing, the novel idea of the film and the arguments raised by Shackleton have since been frequently discussed in the context of film censorship and classification.
+Paint Drying is the film that Shackleton is best known for.
 After the film was first classified by the BBFC, the A.V.
 Club said that a "14-hour director's cut is presumably forthcoming", and Gizmodo AU stated that uploading the film onto YouTube would be an ideal place for its "cinematic brilliance" to be permanently available for anyone to view.
 British magazine Dazed said that if Shackleton had allowed Paint Drying to be shown in cinemas, it would have been a great way to prank one's significant other on Valentine's Day.
 In the September 2016 issue of Alive, D.P.
 Sabharwal called the film "a novel and innovative protest".
 In an April 2017 opinion piece by National Post praising Shackleton's work, Calum Marsh declared Paint Drying a comedy and praised Shackleton's dedication to creating the film.
-Marsh stated that he was unsure about its merit as a film, but stated that as a comedy, "it's very, very good".
+Marsh stated that he was unsure about its merit as a film, but that as a comedy, "it's very, very good".